jackrabbithanna/solar-system-builder/docs/PHYSICS.md

 The fix is:

 - preserve the selected UI interval, such as 30 simulated days per playback update;
-- internally split that interval into at most 1-day physics steps through `advance()`.
+- internally split that interval into at most 1-day physics steps through `advance()` or `advance_with_samples()`;
+- record trail points from those internal samples instead of only the final UI-step position.

 Regression coverage exists in `tests/test_physics.py`.

+## Trail Sampling

+Dense trail rendering uses `advance_with_samples()` to collect positions after each bounded internal step.
+At `Days / step = 30`, the physics and trail renderer see up to 30 one-day samples instead of one sparse 30-day line segment.
+This keeps zoomed inner-planet trails from looking polygonal or rosette-like solely because of display sampling.

 ## Stability Expectations